 When you really don’t trust the people you’re with (or just forget to remove your mask!)

-I’m excited to be collaborating with the Hong Kong Writers Circle producing and presenting a brand new strand of podcasts exploring the timely theme of Masking The City: Hong Kong in Allegory!
+I’m excited to be collaborating with the Hong Kong Writers Circle producing and presenting a podcast exploring the timely theme of Masking The City: Hong Kong in Allegory!

 Writer Unblocked showcases original short stories, poetry and humor to unlock and unblock Hong Kong’s creative art and soul.
 While some lucky writers and artists have been feeling creatively inspired by the protests, lockdown and surreality of social distancing, others have been left feeling disoriented, emotionally locked and creatively blocked.